tonidavisj/password-gen-hw-week3/README.md

+# Toni's Week 3 HW

+To complete this HW assignment I updated the HTML and CSS to include a place to get the user's input for password length and character types.

+Once the generate btn is clicked, the JavaScript will generate a password based on the user's requirements

-# 03 JavaScript: Password Generator
+## 03 JavaScript: Password Generator

 Create an application that generates a random password based on user-selected criteria.
 This app will run in the browser and feature dynamically updated HTML and CSS powered by your JavaScript code.
 It will also feature a clean and polished user interface and be responsive, ensuring that it adapts to multiple screen sizes.